ADVERTISEMENT: AAMI-121124-70

 How long do demerit points stay on your record?

+After 40 months, the offence stays on your driving record but the demerit points come off your total.
 Demerit points are part of your driving history.
 While demerits do age, they still remain on your driving record with the offences that incurred them.

 Note: The NSW government ran a 12-month trial for motorists with at least one demerit point at 17 January 2023.
 If they maintained a clean record for 12 months to 17 January 2024, one demerit point would be removed from their licences from mid-April 2024.
 This trial has been extended another year.

-How do demerit points affect greenslip prices?
+How do demerit points affect green slip prices?

 When you get a greenslips.com.au calculator quote, insurers ask for the number of demerit points currently on your NSW licence.
 This shows them your willingness to drive safely and within the rules and, to some extent, your risk of having an accident.

-Check your demerit points here.
+Check your demerit points.

 How it Works - more info